jplegacy/rubixAI/README.md

 ### 4. File Structure Overview

 ##### cube_exp.py
-This file contains configuration variables and code for running and storing Rubix state space environments information.
+This file contains configuration variables and code for running and storing Rubix state space environment information.
 Options of producing a CSV and a diagram are optional.

 #### Rubix Module
 This module is responsible for storing all Rubix abstract shape implementations